 The protesters denied that the timing was deliberate.

 But they also acknowledged that they were on Yankee property that day and refused to leave.
-During a one-day trial in Windham Superior Court Criminal Division,

 A jury found all six women guilty of trespassing.
 Along with Nestel, the others convicted were Frances Crowe, Nancy First and Patricia "Paki" Wieland, all of Northampton; Ellen Graves of West Springfield; and Mary Kehler of Colrain.